iamam34/manual-testing-web-interface/README.md

 ### Authentication

-> NOTE: Do not edit the `application/.htaccess` file.
+> Do *not* edit the `application/.htaccess` file.
 It comes with CodeIgniter and need not be modified.
 The following instructions refer to the `.htaccess` file in the *root directory* of the site.

 If you're happy to allow anyone with an internet connection to create, read, update and delete your manual tests and test results, delete the `.htaccess` file in the root directory of the site.